Xiphoseer/xiphoseer.github.com/_posts/2024-05-05-xml-normalization.md

 The next recommendation relates to the use of `xml:lang`:

-> The standard `xml:lang` attribute should be used whenever there is text content
+> The standard `xml:lang` attribute SHOULD be used whenever there is text content
 > int the element and its children and it is guaranteed to be text in one language.
-> In that case, the most precise language tag should be used.
+> In that case, the most precise language tag SHOULD be used.

 In the case above, it's always `xml:lang="en-US"` but depending on context a simple language subtag such as `en` may also be appropriate.